wttech/gradle-aem-plugin/README.md

 ### Expandable properties

-By default, plugin is configured that in all XML files, properties can be injected:
+By default, plugin is configured that in all XML files located under path *META-INF/vault*,properties can be injected using syntax: `${property}`.

+Related configuration:

 ```
 aem {
+    fileProperties = [
+        "organization": "My Company"
+    ]
     vaultFilesExpanded = ["*.xml"]
-    vaultExpandProperties = [:]
 }
 ```

 This feature is specially useful to generate valid *META-INF/properties.xml* file.

-What is more, there are predefined variables that also can be used:
+Predefined properties:
 * `rootProject` - project with directory in which *settings.gradle* is located.
 * `project` - current project.
 * `config` - [AEM configuration](src/main/kotlin/com/cognifide/gradle/aem/AemConfig.kt).
 * `created` - current date in ISO8601 format.
 * `buildCount` - number to be used as CRX package build count (`config.buildDate` in format `yDDmmssSSS`).

+Task specific:
+* `aemCompose` - properties which are being dynamically calculated basing on content actually included into package.
    * `filterRoots` - after using method `includeContent` of `aemCompose` task, all Vault filter roots are being gathered.
-This variable contains all these XML tags concatenated especially useful for building assemblies.
-If no projects will be included, then this variable will contain a single filter root with bundle install path to be able to deploy auto-generated package with JAR file only.
+This property contains all these XML tags concatenated especially useful for building assemblies.
+If no projects will be included, then this variable will contain a single filter root with bundle path to be able to deploy auto-generated package with JAR file only.
+* `aemVlt` - properties are being injected to command specified in `aem.vlt.command` property.
+Following properties are being used internally also by `aemCheckout`.
+   * `instance` - instance used to communicate with while performing Vault commands.
+Determined by (order take precedence): properties `aem.vlt.instance`, `aem.deploy.instance.list`, `aem.deploy.instance.name` and as fallback first instance which name matches filter `*-author`.
+   * `filter` - path to Vault workspace filter file  *META-INF/vault/filter.xml*.
+Determined by (order take precedence): property: `aem.vlt.filter`, configuration `vaultFilterPath`.

+## Known issues

+### Vault tasks parallelism

+Vault tool current working directory cannot be easily configured, because of its API.
+AEM plugin is temporarily changing current working directory for Vault, then returning it back to original value.
+In case of that workaround, Vault tasks should not be run in parallel (by separated daemon processed / JVM synchronization bypassed), because of potential unpredictable behavior.

 ## License